 Bake for 45-50 minutes, until a cocktail stick pressed into the sponge comes out clean.

 Allow the cake to cool in the tin.

-Pour the reserved lemon juice into a jug and, if necessary, add more lemon juice to make it up to 75ml.
+Pour the saved lemon juice into a jug and, if necessary, add more lemon juice to make it up to 75ml.

-Measure the sugar into a saucepan, add the prepared juice and cook over medium heat.
+Measure the sugar into a saucepan, add the lemon juice and cook over medium heat.